Shadows and parameter estimation of rotating quantum corrected black holes and constraints from EHT observation of M87* and Sgr A*: Quantum Corrected Black Holes

 \section{Quantum Corrected Black Holes}

-The metric of the static and spherical QCBH derived by Lewandowski et al. \cite{Lewandowski:2022zce} reads
+The metric of the static and spherical QCBH derived by Lewandowski {\it et al.} \cite{Lewandowski:2022zce} reads

-Here the parameter $\alpha=16\sqrt{3}\pi\gamma^3\ell_p^2 $ is Quantum Correction (QC) parameter with $\ell_p=\sqrt{G\hbar}$ denoting the Planck length and $M$ is the black hole mass which coincides with the Arnowitt-Deser-Misner (ADM) mass \cite{Kelly:2020uwj, Parvizi:2021ekr}.
+Here the parameter $\alpha=16\sqrt{3}\pi\gamma^3 $ is Quantum Correction (QC) parameter with $M$ denoting the black hole mass which coincides with the Arnowitt-Deser-Misner (ADM) mass \cite{Kelly:2020uwj, Parvizi:2021ekr}.
+We use the natural units, $c = G = \hbar = 1$.
 The metric of spherical QCBH encompasses the Schwarzschild black hole when $\alpha$ = 0.
 Further, the metric (\ref{metric1}) is asymptotically flat.
 It is convenient to introduce the parameter $0<\beta<1$ by

 It turns out that for $0<\beta<1/2$, i.e., when

 the metric function $g^{rr}$ has no real root, implying that the metric (\ref{metric1}) does not admit any horizon.
 The global causal structure of the maximally extended spacetime is the same as that of the Minkowski spacetime.
 Hence the value